-Gershon Iskowitz + Art Canada Institute
+Gershon Iskowitz + ACI

 Gershon Iskowitz.
 Torah.
 Gouache and brush and black ink on illustration board.
 1951.
 National Gallery of Canada, Ottawa.